Terror financing from abroad: FATF ignores Pak request for help

 Nearly eight of eighteen terrorists organisations, generating funds from aforesaid countries, have no basic roots in Pakistan, showed the confidential document which continued to reveal that Islamabad has yet to hear from aforesaid countries, except Afghanistan, which responded to 1 (one) of 42 requests in past ten months.

-Pakistan further told the FATF that it signed MoUs with China, the UAE and Malawi and some other MoUs were under negotition with Australia, Japan, and Lebanon.
+Pakistan further told the FATF that it signed MoUs with China, the UAE and Malawi and some other MoUs were under negotiation with Australia, Japan, and Lebanon.

 The FMU’s Egmont Group membership is also in process.
 Pakistan has also approached the Financial Intelligence Units (FIUs) of Iran, Turkey, Sri Lanka, Turkmenistan, Kazakhstan, Qatar and the UK to gather details for any financial intelligence on money laundering, associated predicate offences and terrorism financing.
 In around more than 2.3 million combing operations conducted under the National Action Plan, Pakistan convicted 62 persons and filed over 750 cases against operators of AQ, JUA, SSP, JeM, LeJ, ASWJ, FIF, JuD and Daesh in past eighteen months under terror financing charges by putting top leadership of FIF, JuD and JeM in jails.